alexbodn/ai-getting-started/README.md

 npm run generate-embeddings-pinecone
 ```
 #### If using Supabase pgvector
-In `QAModel.tsx`, replace `/api/qa-pinecone` with `/api/qa-pg-vector`.
+In `QAModal.tsx`, replace `/api/qa-pinecone` with `/api/qa-pg-vector`.
 Then run the following command to generate embeddings and store them in Supabase pgvector:

 ```bash
 npm run generate-embeddings-supabase